rpm-software-management/dnf/doc/api_base.rst

     Before this method is invoked, the client application should setup any explicit configuration relevant to the operation.
 This will often be at least :attr:`conf.cachedir <.Conf.cachedir>` and the substitutions used in repository URLs.
 See :attr:`.Conf.substitutions`.

+    Throws `IOError` exception in case cached metadata could not be opened.

     Example::

       base = dnf.Base()